-My friend, and love, Rebecca Schiel pointed me to a place I should have known existed from the start.
+My friend, Rebecca Schiel, pointed me to a place I should have known existed from the start.
 I mean, I live in Chicago.
 I should know these things.

 But she pointed me to a tweet by Barack Obama, the most amazing president we ever had, calling out champions in the city.
 Here it is: